Command Line Overview

 • man find | gvim - open the manual page in your favorite text editor

-• man -k printf search the short descriptions in all the manual pages for the string printf
+• man -k printf search the short descriptions in all of the manual pages for the string printf

 • you can also use the apropos command instead of man -k